 I am open to supervising self-proposed dissertation projects.
 If you are currently an Edinburgh student on one of our programmes and you would like to self-propose a project, please get in touch with me a few weeks before the deadline.

-In the academic year 2021-22, I am teaching Text Technologies for Data Science (with Walid Magdy) at the University of Edinburgh School of Informatics.
-All course materials and recordings of live lectures can be found on the web page.
+In the academic year 2022-23, I am teaching Text Technologies for Data Science (with Walid Magdy) at the University of Edinburgh School of Informatics, and Evidence, Argument and Persuasion in a Digital Age at the Edinburgh Futures Institute.